BNFC/bnfc/README.md

     cd bnfc/source
     cabal install

-To download the latest realease, see the bnfc website: http://bnfc.digitalgrammars.com/
+To download the latest release, see the bnfc website: http://bnfc.digitalgrammars.com/

 Documentation